Degenerate McKean-Vlasov equations with drift in anisotropic negative Besov spaces: Introduction and preliminaries

 where $\Kc'$ is the formal adjoint of $\Kc$, given in \eqref{eq:FP operator kinetic}-\eqref{eq:FP operator kinetic_bis}, $u^0 $ is the law density of $\mu_{(V_0, X_0)}$ and $\div_v$ denotes the divergence in the variable $v$ of the vector $(v,x)$.
 Indeed, we prove that the density of the solution to \eqref{eq:mkv_singular} does satisfy \eqref{eq:Kc'} and for this, analytical results for the latter are crucial (see Section \ref{sc:FP}), which might have separate interest.
 These include the existence and uniqueness of a weak solution in an anisotropic H\"older space, as well as stability results for the regularized version of \eqref{eq:Kc'}, obtained by replacing the distribution $b_t$ with a smooth function.
 Finally, we mention a third by-product, namely analytical results on the singular kinetic-type backward Kolmogorov PDE

-with $\Kc$ being defined in \eqref{eq:kolm_const}, and $\Bc$ being a suitable distribution, which is the fundamental tool used to set up the linear martingale problem.
-In Section \ref{sec:Kolmogorov PDE} we prove results that are analogous to those for the Fokker-Planck PDE \eqref{eq:Kc'}.
+with $\Kc$ being defined in \eqref{eq:kolm_const}, $\Bc$ and $g$ being suitable distributions, and $\ell$ a suitable function.
+This PDE is the fundamental tool used to set up the linear martingale problem, and in Section \ref{sec:Kolmogorov PDE} we prove results that are analogous to those for the Fokker-Planck PDE \eqref{eq:Kc'}.
 We also note that all the PDE results of this work rely on suitable Schauder estimates in anisotropic Besov spaces for the semigroups of $\Kc$ and $\Kc'$, which are stated in Theorem \ref{th:schauder_first} and proved in Appendix \ref{app:proof_Schauder}.